W-David-Porter/acim/src/text/5-healing-and-wholeness/iv-teaching-and-healing/index.md

 ⁵Everything that continues has already been born.
 ⁶It will increase as you are willing to return the unhealed part of your mind to the higher part, returning it undivided to creation.
 ⁷I have come to give you the foundation, so your own thoughts can make you really free.
-⁸You have carried the burden of unshared ideas that are too weak to increase, but having made them you did not realise how to undo them.
+⁸You have carried the burden of unshared ideas that are too weak to increase, but having made them you did not realize how to undo them.
 ⁹You cannot cancel out your past errors alone.
 ¹⁰They will not disappear from your mind without the Atonement, a remedy not of your making.
 ¹¹The Atonement must be understood as a pure act of sharing.